 - Ideally, father and child should find a way to tell each story together.
 All stories should be tailored to the children.
 If they enjoy it, then the dads will too.

 - The first step in telling a good story is to find the proper story.
 Keep in mind the audience to whom you will tell the story.
 Their age and interests are important factors.
 Avoid morbid or overly sentimental stories.
 Your story may be taken from history, literature, the Bible legends or even a contemporary news item.

 - When telling a story, try to tell it as dramatically as possible.
-Use your head, your hands and your feet in telling your yarn.
-Don't be embarrassed at changing your voice to fit the charac-ter or mood of your story.
+Use your head, your hands and your feet in telling your story.
+Don't be embarrassed at changing your voice to fit the character or mood of your story.
 Children do not listen to a story told in monotone.
-Watch your audience; if they become restless or lose interest, change your voice, speed up action - anything to liven the story and their interest.
+Watch your audience; if they become restless or lose interest, change your voice, speed up action - anything to liven the story and keep their interest.

 - Start your story dramatically.
 Better to say: "'Twas a dark and stormy night.
 There were four of us about the campfire..." than to say: "I'm going to tell you about..."
 Avoid lengthy, long-winded introductions.
 Get to the point and get there fast.

 - Your story may have a moral, but it is not necessary to explain or point out the moral.
-If it is a good story, well told, the children will figure out the meaning for themselves.
+If it is a good story that is well told, the children will figure out the meaning for themselves.